 - State Conscription of Labourers: For decades, the Chinese government has conscripted Uyghurs and other marginalised groups to pick cotton and other agricultural products.

-Campaigning for Renewable Energy free from Uyghur forced labour:
+Campaigning for Renewable Energy Free from Forced Labour

 We are working with trade unions, NGOs, companies and public bodies to shine a light on the role of forced labour in solar production.
 On the road to net zero, we want to ensure that multinationals do not exploit the land, labour and natural resources of the Uyghur people.

-Read our Ethical Procurement Guide with UNISON and Helena Kennedy Centre for International Justice
+Our Ethical Procurement Guide with UNISON and Helena Kennedy Centre for International Justice:

 Corporate, community and council procurers can use our template letter to engage with suppliers on the issue of Uyghur forced labour and to monitor where companies are sourcing their materials from.
 If their supply chain leads back to the Uyghur region, procurers should make a commitment to terminate these contracts as soon as possible and seek alterantive suppliers